Stripe Co-Founders John and Patrick Collison. Source: stripe.com

 All tender offers are secondary transactions, but not all secondary transactions are tender offers.

 A tender offer is a sale of company shares that is organized by the company’s management.
 A good recent example would be the sale of Twitter to Elon Musk.
 While Twitter was a publicly traded company, the purchase of the shares was organized by the dealmakers, with the pricing and terms being the same for all shareholders.
-The same logic applies for a private company like Stripe.
+The same logic applies to a private company like Stripe.
 Tender offers can involve the sale of all shares, or a fraction of the shares.

 Secondary transactions can take a number of different forms.
 As previously mentioned, there are a growing number of secondary share marketplaces popping up where startup employees can find buyers for shares, cashing out when they choose and on their terms.
-Before a sale takes place, the issuing company typically has a right of first refusal (ROFR) which allows them to buy back their own shares first, before the employee can move forward with an off-market deal.
+Before a sale takes place, the issuing company typically has a right of first refusal (ROFR), which allows them to buy back their own shares first, before the employee can move forward with an off-market deal.
 One more thing to consider is that secondary share marketplaces do not allow all equity on their platforms, and you will need to make sure that any equity you have in a startup is not bound by transfer restrictions that would prohibit you from selling on a secondary exchange.

 Do you have Stripe employee equity?